01 — What It Is

 Transparency as a design principle means that we explain the trade-off to every user.
 You are sharing data that makes the behavioral analysis possible.
 The analysis exists to give you something back: visibility into patterns you cannot see from inside them.
 Whether that trade is worth it is your decision to make — but it should be an informed one, with honest disclosure of what is shared, how it is processed, and what it is never used for.

-The deeper truth about AI finance privacy is that the apps that need to obscure their data practices are the ones profiting from your behavioral profile in ways beyond the stated service.
+The deeper truth about any AI personal finance app is that the ones which need to obscure their data practices are the ones profiting from your behavioral profile in ways beyond the stated service.
 Apps that are genuinely privacy-preserving have no reason to obscure.
 Their data practices are the product's value proposition, not a liability to be disclosed in the smallest possible font.
+If you want to understand the broader shift these tools represent, read where AI financial assistants are headed next.

-At minimum: transaction history for pattern analysis, merchant/category data for context, and time-of-day metadata for behavioral rhythm detection.
-More advanced behavioral AI also uses spending velocity, frequency patterns, and anomaly signals.
-Good AI finance apps explain exactly what they need and why — and don't require data beyond their stated function.
+At minimum: transaction history for pattern analysis, merchant and category data for context, and time-of-day metadata for behavioral rhythm detection.
+More advanced apps also use spending velocity, frequency patterns, and account balances.
+A good AI personal finance app explains exactly what it needs and why — and does not request data, like continuous location, beyond its stated function.